APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 Warnings and Precautions

 Decrease in INR with Concomitant Warfarin: Use of aprepitant with warfarin, a CYP2C9 substrate, may result in a clinically significant decrease in the International Normalized Ratio (INR) of prothrombin time.
-Monitor the INR in patients on chronic warfarin therapy in the 2-week period particularly at 7 to 10 days, following administration of APONVIE.
+Monitor the INR in the 2-week period particularly at 7 to 10 days following administration.

-Risk of Reduced Efficacy of Hormonal Contraceptives: The efficacy of hormonal contraceptives may be reduced for 28 days following administration of APONVIE.
-Advise patients to use effective alternative or back-up methods of non-hormonal contraception for 1 month following administration of APONVIE.
+Risk of Reduced Efficacy of Hormonal Contraceptives: The efficacy of hormonal contraceptives may be reduced for 28 days following administration.
+Advise patients to use effective alternative or back-up methods for 1 month.

 Use in Specific Populations

-Avoid use of APONVIE in pregnant women as alcohol is an inactive ingredient in APONVIE.
+Avoid use of APONVIE in pregnant women as alcohol is an inactive ingredient.
 There is no safe level of alcohol exposure in pregnancy.

 Adverse Reactions

-Most common adverse reactions (incidence ≥3%) for APONVIE are constipation, fatigue, and headache and for oral aprepitant are constipation and hypotension.
+Most common adverse reactions (incidence ≥3%) are constipation, fatigue, and headache.

 Report side effects to Heron at 1-844-437-6611 or to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.